vuejs/eslint-plugin-vue/docs/rules/no-potential-component-option-typo.md

   props: {

   },
-  /* ✓ GOOD, due to threshold is 5 */
+  /* ✗ BAD, due to threshold is 5 */
-  method: {
+  mehtod: {

   },
   /* ✓ GOOD, due to threshold is 5 */
   data: {

   },
-  /* ✗ BAD, due to we don't choose vue-router preset or add a custom option */ beforeRouteEnteR() {
+  /* ✓ GOOD, due to we don't choose vue-router preset or add a custom option */ beforeRouteEnteR() {

   }